SerpentBit/ovl/English/ovl/Vision/Constructer (__init__).md

 Additional rescoures can be found [here](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_contours/py_table_of_contents_contours/py_table_of_contents_contours.html)

 ### *7.Sending the data to the RoboRIO*
-`Parameters: roborio_name -> str  ip or hostname, port -> int 0 to 65535, failed_value -> str`
+`Parameters: connection_dst -> str  ip or hostname, port -> int 0 to 65535, failed_value -> str`
-Sending data to the RoboRIO is done by using the function `send_to_roborio`, but before we send we need to connect to it.
+`table -> tuple of the table and the key (TableName, Key) default is ('SmartDashboard', 'VisionResult') ` Sending data to the RoboRIO is done by using the function `send_to_destination`, but before we send we need to connect to it.
 The connection is a udp socket.
 You can connect using a hostname or an IP.

 ```